-It needs to make a striking, but not overwhelming, impression.
+It needs to make a striking impression without overwhelming visitors.
 And it needs to do it fast.

 What’s the secret to keeping users?
-In addition to using clear CTAs and optimizing your above-fold design elements, you need copy that’s snappier than concentrated lemonade.
+In addition to using clear CTAs, choosing the right landing page builder , and optimizing your above-fold design elements , you need copy that’s snappier than concentrated lemonade.

 If you can squeeze your copy into 100 words or less, you’re 50% more likely to convert than competitors with word counts over 500.

 Plus, by keeping your copy slim, you’re helping eliminate the amount of energy it takes a user to decide where to go next.
 The less energy they have to devote to a decision, the more likely they are to follow through on it and browse around.

 But it’s not just enough to say it quickly: you need to distill your copy into the cleanest, clearest possible form without making it dull and lifeless.